Commercial general liability insurance

 Property damage liability is a serious concern for small business owners.
 If you’re found legally liable for damages made to a third party’s property, you could face costly legal expenses.
 It can also have a negative impact on your reputation with your clientele.
 CGL insurance is designed to help mitigate the costs that may be associated if your business is found liable for property damage to a third party either on or off your premises.
 For example, if you own an automotive body shop and someone claims that damage was done to their vehicle while it was in your possession, you could face a property liability claim.
 Another example would be if you’re a caterer, and you’re catering an event offsite.
 If someone claims you or an employee of yours damaged their property during the event, you could face a property liability lawsuit.
 Incidents that related to property damage may also be grouped with other types of liability concerns in one claim.
 Often, property and product liability claims overlap when the damage is the result of a faulty product.

 Some small business owners don’t know they need liability insurance, or think it’s too expensive.
-The truth is, no matter how small your business is—it’s still at risk for various forms of liability.
+The truth is, no matter how small your business is, even if it’s run from your home —it’s still at risk for various forms of liability.
 In fact, the smaller your business is the worse the implications of a liability claim can be.
 At the bare minimum, every business should have a standard CGL policy to protect them from risk and loss.
 Some of the consequences of operating without CGL insurance may include: